 Here are the best treatments and rehabilitation methods for numbness after stroke:

 Post-stroke numbness is different from other types of numbness because the issues originate from the brain, not the local tissue.
-Therefore, the most popular way of treating numbness is through sensory reeducation.
+Therefore, the most popular way of treating numbness is through sensory retraining, also called sensory reeducation.

 This rehabilitation method relies on a process called neuroplasticity: the brain’s natural ability to reorganize and rewire itself and learn new functions.

-Sensory reeducation seeks to retrain the brain how to interpret your senses by practicing different exercises that involve touch.
+Sensory retraining seeks to retrain the brain how to interpret your senses by practicing different exercises that involve touch.

 For example, you can gather objects of different textures (like rough sandpaper, fluffy cotton balls, silky material) and feel them without looking.
 Then, look at the object to provide yourself with feedback.

-Although sensory reeducation exercises can be exceptionally difficult in the beginning (especially if there is no sensation at all) the goal is to slowly rewire the brain through repetitive stimulus.
+Although sensory retraining exercises can be exceptionally difficult in the beginning (especially if there is no sensation at all) the goal is to slowly rewire the brain through repetitive stimulus.

-Your physical therapist or occupational therapist can provide more information about sensory reeducation exercises.
+Your physical therapist or occupational therapist can provide more information about sensory retraining exercises.

 Acupuncture is an alternative treatment that involves inserting thin needles into specific acupoints on the body.
 Sometimes electrical stimulation is applied to the needles after insertion, which is called electroacupuncture.